 How Olives - A Violent Romance happened

-We have long gone to sleep to a background of chill music.
+We have long gone to sleep to a background of chillout music.
 One of our favourite things for a long time was a collection of piano music by the American musician and composer George Winston.

 Going to sleep one night, lying in the dark, I listened to Winston’s February Sea and it made me think of stormy raindrops and a girl dancing in the deluge, soaked to the skin and beyond caring, laughing as she twirled.